pjekel/cbtree/documentation/StoreModels.md

 #### deferItemLoadingUntilExpand: ####
 > Boolean (false), If true will cause the TreeStoreModel to defer calling loadItem
 > on nodes until they are expanded.
 This allows for lazy loading where only one
-> loadItem (and generally one network call, consequently) per expansion (rather than
+> loadItem (and generally one network call) per expansion (rather than one for each child).
-> one for each child).
-Note: Only valid if *checkedStrict* equals false.
+> Note: Only valid if *checkedStrict* equals false.

 #### excludeChildrenAttrs: ####
 > String[] (null), If multiple childrenAttrs have been specified excludeChildrenAttrs